EB1811/dev-articles/ZustandStore.md

-# Manage your State the Modern Way – Introduction to Zustand
+# Manage React State the Modern Way – Intro to Zustand
 # Stop Overcomplicating your State – Try Zustand with Immer

 ## Intro